GeekLifeNow/geeklifenow.github.io/_posts/2019-07-08-Bulk-Change-HomeDirectory_Path.md

 Just like anything else in the world of sysadmins, there's plenty of different ways to do the same thing.
 Time was of the essence for me on this, so I had to move fast.
 The service desk tickets were rolling in for this issue at a growing rate, so I did it quick 'n' dirty!

-Because all of my site's users reside in on OU, I grabbed all the users in the OU, filtered for any user that has anything in the _HomeDrive_  location and grabbed some other identifying information and spit it out in a .csv file:
+Because all of my site's users reside in one OU, I grabbed all the users in the OU, filtered for any user that has anything in the _HomeDrive_  location and grabbed some other identifying information and spit it out in a .csv file:

 ~~~
 Get-ADUser -Filter 'HomeDrive -ne "$Null"' -SearchBase "OU=Users,OU=localsite,OU=Sites,DC=company,DC=com" -Property SamAccountName, HomeDirectory | Export-Csv -Path C:\Temp\HomeDrives.csv -encoding ascii -NoTypeInformation